aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

-- **PRO REST API:Task Service**: Fixed an issue where task session could finish with an error when accessing data from dls storage.
+- **PRO REST API:Task Service**: Fixed an issue where task session could finish with an error when accessing data to/from dls (Data Lake Storage) storage.
 - **PRO REST API:Task Service**: Added more information about the selected AIMMS version in logs.

 PRO 24.7